OctoPrint/OctoPrint/docs/plugins/helpers.rst

-An example for providing some helper functions to the system can be found in the `Discovery Plugin <https://github.com/foosel/OctoPrint/wiki/Plugin:-Discovery>`_, which provides it's SSDP browsing and Zeroconf browsing and publishing functions as helper methods.
+An example for providing some helper functions to the system can be found in the `Discovery Plugin <https://github.com/foosel/OctoPrint/wiki/Plugin:-Discovery>`_, which provides its SSDP browsing and Zeroconf browsing and publishing functions as helper methods.

 .. code-block:: python
    :linenos: